alextanhongpin/react-patterns/README.md

 ###Design Patterns
-- dispatcher
+- dispatcher (observer pattern implementation, used to dispatch Actions in this case)
-- higher order components (HOC) a.k.a. decorators
+- higher order components (HOC) a.k.a. decorators (used to add functionality/additional properties to a component)
 - stores
 - asynchronnous ajax call
-- state machine
+- state machine (when deciding which template to render - such as empty placeholders when there are no data or list when there's a collection present)
-- factory
+- factory (when there are multiple instances of a component - eg. Button, ButtonLarge, ButtonDark should be created from a ButtonFactory)
 - template
 - facade